tlareywi/Infinitarium/README.md

 # Introduction
-This 'star catalog viewer' is more or less a sandbox for me to fuss with modern graphics APIs such as Metal and Vulkan.
-It's not yet particularly usable, but it does some cool stuff such as ...
+A real-time graphics engine geared toward astronomy visualizations/simulation.
+Basically a passion project, and nowhere near production ready, but is growing ever more capable.
+The architectural focus is a bit different from projects like Stellarium.
+I wanted to make it easy to import new data-sets, star catalogs, etc. so a significant effort has been spent on Python integration so tools like AstroPy can be easilly leveraged.
+Complete scenes can be defined and exported via a Python script and then loaded into the C++/Vulkan viewer.
+Some features include;

+* Fast Vulkan renderer, MacOS support via MoltenVK
+* Cross platform; Windows, Linux, MacOS
 * ImGUI integration
 * OpenXR integration for stereoscopic headset rendering
     * Tested on Valve Index.
-Theoretically works on other stero headsets (not phone adaptors)
+Theoretically works on other stereo headsets (not phone adaptors)
-* Vulkan backend under continuous development.
-Metal abondoned.
-OSX support via Molten planned.
-* Astropy and Python integration
-    * See the python folder for scripts that pull data from VizieR
 * Highly customizable and distributable scene files
-    * Catalog data and the graphics pipeline configuration itself can be modified and serialized out to a scene
+    * Even the graphics pipeline configuration can be modified and serialized out to a custom scene via Python

 #### Tycho2 Catalog Render
 ![Tycho2 Catalog](screen_captures/tycho2.png)